Background pattern

 1. What is Atenolol Aurovitas and what is it used for

-Atenolol Aurovitas contains a medication called atenolol.
-It belongs to a group of medications known as beta blockers.
+Atenolol Aurovitas contains a medicine called atenolol.
+It belongs to a group of medicines called beta-blockers.

-• Protecting the heart in early treatment after a heart attack (myocardial infarction).
+• Protect the heart in the early treatment after a heart attack (myocardial infarction).

-• Making your heart beat slower and with less force.
+• Make your heart beat more slowly and with less force.

-2. What you need to know before starting to take Atenolol Aurovitas
+2. What you need to know before you take Atenolol Aurovitas

 Do not take Atenolol Aurovitas:

-• If you are allergic to atenolol or any of the other components of this medication (listed in section 6).
+• If you are allergic to atenolol or any of the other ingredients of this medicine (listed in section 6).

 • If you have ever had any of the following heart problems:

-• Uncontrolled heart failure (this usually leaves you breathless and makes your ankles swell)
+• uncontrolled heart failure (this usually makes you short of breath and causes your ankles to swell)

-• Very slow or irregular heartbeats, very low blood pressure, or poor circulation.
+• very slow or very irregular heartbeats, very low blood pressure or very poor circulation.

 • If you have a tumor called "pheochromocytoma" that is not being treated.
 This is usually located near your kidney and can cause high blood pressure.
-If you are receiving treatment for pheochromocytoma, your doctor will prescribe another medication, called an alpha-blocker, for you to take in addition to atenolol.
+If you are being treated for pheochromocytoma, your doctor will prescribe another medicine, called an alpha-blocker, for you to take in addition to atenolol.

-• If your doctor has told you that you have higher-than-normal levels of acid in your blood (metabolic acidosis).
+• If your doctor has told you that you have high levels of acid in your blood (metabolic acidosis).

 • Do not take atenolol if you are in any of the above situations.
-If you are unsure, consult with your doctor or pharmacist before taking atenolol.
+If you are not sure, consult your doctor or pharmacist before taking atenolol.

 Warnings and precautions